 ATTENTION INTERNATIONAL STUDENTS: Study abroad may have an impact on the U.S. status of students who do not hold a U.S. passport.
-Before proceeding with an application, please consult with Colleen Burke (or 202-662-9319), the Georgetown Law Center Visa Coordinator.
+Before proceeding with an application, please consult with the Law Center visa team (or 202-662-9319).